FieldLevel/fieldlevel-entrylevel-data-engineer-take-home/README.md

 ## Purpose

 The goal of this project is to help us understand your data engineering abilities.
 We do not expect you to spend more than a few hours completing the exercise.
 There's no hard time limit so work on it at your convenience.
 Take your time and submit a solution you feel proud of and ready to discuss with us.
-Also, questions are definately welcome, so ask away.
+Also, questions are definitely welcome, so ask away.

 ## Objective